 CSUN’s agility, expertise in program design and openness to working with employers and leading practitioners enable the university to respond to emerging educational needs in the regional economy by working with regional employers, professional associations and economic development organizations in the development of programs to address these needs.

 In summary, CSUN, through its Tseng College, is prepared to explore the development of contracted, custom-designed programs – academic credit, noncredit or job training – with any employer.

-For detailed information about Graduate Education and Applied Research at CSUN please visit Elevate: Explore Possibilities with California State University, Northridge.
+For detailed information about Graduate Education and Research at CSUN please visit Elevate: Explore Possibilities with California State University, Northridge.

 For further information on custom-designed and contracted-program options for employers, please call Sherry Sidick, Associate Director of Educational Partnerships Development at (818) 677–3217, or email firstname.lastname@example.org.